kicekkic/WindowsOpen/README.md

 2. Select option 2.
 3. Select "3" If you didn't follow the ISO tutorial, otherwise you can skip to step 8.
 4. Click "Only show installed apps".
-5. Customize it to your needs, as it also removes stuff some people consider not bloatware such as Bing's Weather.
+5. Customize it to your needs as it also removes stuff some people consider not bloatware such as Bing's Weather.
 When you're done, click "Confirm".
 6. Choose "n", If you followed the ISO tutorial, .xml file disables it, otherwise you should remember that winutil disabled it.
 7. For the next prompt choose "n".
 8. Obviously you want to be sure that all telemetry is disabled, so choose "y".